 An academy staple that puts technique ahead of both observation and feeling.

 And it's just so formulaic.
 We're creating a work of art here, not baking a Bundt cake.

 Start wherever you want, however you want.
 Don't over-analyze.
 Get out of your head and dive in.

 Learn how to handle gobs of paint.
 Keep your drawing skills up too.
 Drawing is the finesse; paint volume is the punch.
 Yin and yang.

-Connect deeply with your subject, hesitate a few seconds, then respond with whatever’s appropriate.
-This will give your work more energy and truth than any procedure.
+Connect with your subject, hesitate a few seconds, then respond with whatever's appropriate.
+This will give your work more energy and truth than any technique.